ReverseSage/Slurm-ubuntu-20.04.1/README.md

-# slurm on ubuntu
+# slurm on ubuntu (20.04.1)
 Instructions for setting up a SLURM cluster using Ubuntu 20.04.1 with GPUs.
 Go from a pile of hardware to a functional GPU cluster with job queueing and user management.

 OS used: Ubuntu 20.04.1 LTS

 # Overview
-This guide will help you create and install a GPU HPC cluster with a job queue and user management.
+This guide will help you create and install a CPU/GPU HPC cluster with a job queue and user management.
 The idea is to have a GPU cluster which allows use of a few GPUs by many people.
 Using multiple GPUs at once is not the point here, and hasn't been tested.
 This guide demonstrates how to create a GPU cluster for neural networks (deep learning) which uses Python and related neural network libraries (Tensorflow, Keras, Pytorch), CUDA, and NVIDIA GPU cards.
 You can expect this to take you a few days up to a week.

 ## Outline of steps:

 - Prepare hardware
 - Install OSs
+- Cluster time synchronization
 - Sync UID/GIDs or create slurm/munge users
+- Slurm installation (controller and slave daemon)
 - Install Software (Nvidia drivers, Anaconda and Python packages)
 - Install/configure file sharing (NFS here; if using more than one node/computer in the cluster)
 - Install munge/SLURM and configure
-- User management

 ## Acknowledgements
 This wouldn't have been possible without this [github repo](https://github.com/mknoxnv/ubuntu-slurm) from mknoxnv.
 I don't know who that person is, but they saved me weeks of work trying to figure out all the conf files and services, etc.

+## Upcoming labels
+- master      = this section will apply on master node only.
+- node        = this section will apply on slave node only.
+- master-node = this section will apply on both master and slave.

 # Preparing Hardware